Mitral Valve Prolapse

 - One or both of the flaps are too large and thick

 - The flap surfaces are scarred

 - The tendon cords are thinner or longer than they should be

 - There are fibrin deposits on the flaps

-In secondary MVP, the flaps are not thickened but rather prolapse occurs for other reasons.
+In secondary MVP, another disease is associated with MVP.
+Often, the valve flaps are not thickened but rather prolapse occurs for other reasons.
 The prolapse or bulging may be due to: